gorleabhinav/Python/Asyncio/Two_tread/README.md

 To run `python3 running_coroutines_on_seperate_thread.py`

-In all coroutines and main functions are running concurrently
+In output all coroutines and main functions are running concurrently